For Cable Television, High-Speed Internet, and Phone Services

 - type of service;

 - calling patterns.

-CPNI does not include your name, address, and telephone number, because the Telecommunications Act classifies that information as "subscriber list information" which is not subject to the protections applicable to CPNI.
+CPNI does not include your name, address, and telephone number, because the Communications Act classifies that information as "subscriber list information" which is not subject to the protections applicable to CPNI.
 However, that information is also subject to certain protections as described below under "To whom may Comcast disclose personally identifiable information?"

 We also collect and maintain certain other information about your account.
 For example, this information may include: